-There are a number of accommodation options to choose from so I have narrowed it down to a few of the best places to stay in Agnes Water and 1770 to fit the needs of budget backpackers, luxury travelers and everyone in between.
+There are a number of accommodation options to choose from so I have narrowed it down to a few of the best places to stay to fit the needs of budget backpackers, luxury travelers, and everyone in between.

 LUXURY: PAVILLIONS ON 1770

 MID-RANGE: CAPTAIN COOK HOLIDAY VILLAGE 1770

 Camping in this region is another great option for accommodation during your visit.